birdydigital/postme-docs/docs/getting-started.rst

             "version": "0.1.0"
       }

-(In Progress)

 Root Endpoint
 ~~~~~~~~~~~~~

-If you send an HTTP GET request to the Postme API Root Endpoint e.g. `https://api.postme.io/api/v1`, then you should get an HTTP response that allows you to discover the Postme API endpoints :
+If you send an HTTP GET request to the Postme API Root Endpoint e.g. ``https://api.postme.io/api/v1``, then you should get an HTTP response that allows you to discover the Postme API endpoints :

+(In Progress)

 .. sourcecode:: http